-Goldmound Spirea Spiraea japonica 'Goldmound'
+Goldflame Spirea Spiraea x bumalda 'Goldflame'

 Height: 3 feet Spread: 4 feet Sunlight: O

 Hardiness Zone: 3

+Other Names: Spiraea japonica

 Description:

-An impressive garden shrub for color effect, featuring light gold foliage which emerges bronze, turning red in fall, and flat-topped clusters of pink flowers in early summer; ideal size for garden detail use, forms a dense, compact ball, neat and tidy
+One of the most versatile of all garden shrubs for color effect, with foliage emerging bright red fading to yellow in summer, turning deep red in fall, and showy flat-topped clusters of pink flowers in early summer; forms a large dense ball, neat and tidy

 Ornamental Features

-Goldmound Spirea is blanketed in stunning clusters of rose flowers at the ends of the branches from late spring to early summer.
-It has attractive gold deciduous foliage.
-The small serrated pointy leaves are highly ornamental and turn an outstanding red in the fall.
+Goldflame Spirea features showy clusters of hot pink flowers at the ends of the branches from late spring to early summer.
+It has attractive yellow deciduous foliage which emerges tomato-orange in spring.
+The small serrated pointy leaves are highly ornamental and turn an outstanding scarlet in the fall.

 Landscape Attributes

-Goldmound Spirea is a multi-stemmed deciduous shrub with a more or less rounded form.
+Goldflame Spirea is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Goldmound Spirea is recommended for the following landscape applications;

-- Mass Planting - General Garden Use

-Goldmound Spirea Photo courtesy of NetPS Plant Finder

-Goldmound Spirea foliage Photo courtesy of NetPS Plant Finder
+Goldflame Spirea foliage Photo courtesy of NetPS Plant Finder

-"Your One-Stop Landscape Shop"

-Planting & Growing

-Goldmound Spirea will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
+Goldflame Spirea in bloom Photo courtesy of NetPS Plant Finder Goldflame Spirea is recommended for the following landscape applications; "Your One-Stop Landscape Shop" - Mass Planting - General Garden Use Planting & Growing Goldflame Spirea will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.
 This shrub should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America.
+This particular variety is an interspecific hybrid.